eschlenz/3D-Printing-Public/skr_pico_canboot_canbus.md

 If you are looking for more advanced ways of flashing CanBoot + Klipper, [this article from Polar Ted](https://github.com/Polar-Ted/RP2040Canboot_Install/blob/main/README.MD#canboot-for-skr-pico-in-usb-mode) may also be of use to you.

+And, if you're looking for an article that covers CAN/Klipper more generally regardless of hardware, check [this article from Esoterical out](https://github.com/Esoterical/voron_canbus).

 Shall we get started now?

 ## Assumptions